-4.57 Tenancies created on or before the 1st April 2012 can be succeeded on the death of the tenant by the tenant's husband, wife or civil partner.
-If none of these apply it can pass as an alternative to other family members as defined in section 113 Housing Act 1985, which includes children, brother, sister, uncle, aunt etc. In all circumstances the property must have been occupied as their principal home at the time of death.
-For family members, other than husband, wife or civil partner, they must also demonstrate occupation of the property for at least 12 months prior to the death of the tenant.
-Where there is an evidenced right to succeed the family member will succeed to the existing secure tenancy.
-If succeeded to by a husband, wife or civil partner, the succession will take place at the property regardless of whether the property is being occupied at capacity.
+4.57 Tenancies created on or before the 1^{st of} April 2012 can be succeeded on the death of the tenant by the tenant's husband, wife, or civil partner.
+If none of these apply it can pass as an alternative to other family members as defined in section 113 Housing Act 1985, which includes children, brother, sister, uncle, aunt etc. In all circumstances the property must have been occupied as the principal home at the time of death.
+For family members, other than husband, wife, or civil partner, they must also demonstrate occupation of the property for at least 12 months prior to the death of the tenant.
+Where there is an evidenced right to succeed, the family member will succeed to the existing secure tenancy.
+If succeed by a husband, wife or civil partner, the succession can take place regardless of whether the property is being occupied at capacity.
 For other family members succeeding to the tenancy but under occupying, there is a requirement to downsize to a property that meets the households needs as set out in the Housing Allocation Scheme.
-Where the accommodation is 'more extensive than is reasonably required' and the family member does not voluntarily arrange to downsize, then the Council can seek possession on the discretionary ground 15A of the Housing Act 1985.
-Notice must be served under section 83 Housing Act 1985 (or where no such notice is served, possession proceedings must begin) more than six months but less than 12 months after the death of the tenant.
+Failure to cooperate with downsizing requirements will result in enforcement in line with section 15a Housing Act 1985.

-4.58 In rare circumstances the successor to a tenancy, which commenced prior to April 2012, is a minor.
-The Council only grants tenancies to persons over 18 years of age.
-In the circumstance that a minor qualifies to succeed the Council will give consideration to the grant of an equitable tenancy, enabling that the tenancy be kept in 'trust' until such time that the minor can legally take on the tenancy.
+4.58 The Council only grants tenancies to persons over 18 years of age.
+If a minor qualifies to succeed to a tenancy which started before April 2012 the Council will consider the grant of an equitable tenancy, enabling that the tenancy be kept in 'trust' until such time that the minor can legally take on the tenancy.
 A number of conditions will need to be satisfied including the appointment of a suitable 'trustee' that will be agreed in conjunction with Children's Services and an undertaking by the 'trustee' to maintain the conditions of the tenancy whilst being held in trust.
-This is a complex position and will need to be agreed by the Head of Housing Services and Business Planning or Head of Tenancy Services in conjunction with input from legal services.
+This will need to be agreed by the Head of Housing Services and Business Planning or Head of Tenancy Services in conjunction with input from legal services.

-4.59 Tenancies created after 1st April 2012 can only be succeeded by the husband, wife or civil partner of the deceased tenant as long as they can demonstrate that they occupied the property as their principal home at the time of death.
+4.59 Tenancies created after 1st April 2012 can only be succeeded by the husband, wife, or civil partner of the deceased tenant as long as they can demonstrate that they occupied the property as their principal home at the time of death.
 The husband, wife or civil partner will succeed to the tenancy, which may be a secure or flexible tenancy.
 If succeeding to a flexible tenancy, they will succeed to the term remaining on the tenancy and will be subject to the review criteria set out within this policy when the tenancy is due to come to an end.

 4.60 The exception to 4.59 is with flexible tenancies.
 If the tenancy were a joint flexible tenancy, then the husband, wife or civil partner will succeed by survivorship.
-If the flexible tenancy was the sole tenancy of the deceased tenant, then the tenancy does not automatically vest in the husband, wife or civil partner, it will pass to the qualifying family member in the administration of the estate.
+If the flexible tenancy was the sole tenancy of the deceased tenant, then the tenancy does not automatically vest in the husband, wife, or civil partner, it will pass to the qualifying family member in the administration of the estate.
 If the relevant family member meets the qualification criteria through the administration of the estate the tenancy will be vested in them.
 However, if there is no Will the tenancy is intestate, and the rules of intestacy will take precedence.